nocasa99/nano_sattelite_uar_uart/README.md

 # nano_sattelite_uar_uart
- this repo is for visulizing uart data from stm32 to desktop application by using pyqt6
+ This repo is for visulizing uart data from stm32 to desktop application by using pyqt6

 ## Project Details:
 The application takes data from different sensors to measure Temperature, Humidity, Latitude, Longitude, Pressure, Velocity and Altitude